Kignuf/github-pages-with-jekyll/_posts/2020-01-16-my-first-blog-post.md

 Throughout my life I experienced many events that exhibited many of the characteristics mentionned above.
 For instance I confronted the fear of being a fraud by opening my first PR on an open source project.

 Looking back at my life I can see more clearly now how exploring a vast array of topics and practices helped me open up my mind more and more to other people and ideas, and grow as a person.
-I have not built the invaluable ability to approach any idea or person and simply listen.
+I have now built the invaluable ability to approach any idea or person and simply listen.

 Here is a non exhaustive list of topics I visited:
 - Non Violent Communication (NVC)